DataDog/heroku-buildpack-datadog/README.md

 You can create/retrieve the `DATADOG_API_KEY` from your account on [this page](https://app.datadoghq.com/account/settings#api).
 API Key, not application key.

+You can optionally set percentiles which you want to generate for your histogram metrics.
+Use `DATADOG_HISTOGRAM_PERCENTILES` environment variable to do this.

 Once complete, the Agent's dogstatsd binary will be started automatically with the Dyno startup.

 Once started, provides a listening port on 8125 for statsd/dogstatsd metrics and events.